27 Fun Growth Mindset Activities for Kids & Adults

 18. Learn About the Brain

 Modern research reveals that the brain is more “plastic” than we originally thought.
-That’s great news because it puts our learning, progress, and success in our own hands.
+That’s great news!
+It puts learning, progress, and success in your own hands.

 Learn more about neuroplasticity as a family >>